Enoch2k2/flatiron-flask-project-generator/README.md

 You're Flask project is ready to go!
 Create models / routes / etc...
 You will not have to worry about initializing your database with flask db init, flask db revision -m 'initial db', flask db upgrade head.
 That is already done for you!

+You also now have a client folder which is your React application.
+You can definitely use it if you want (if it this is your project, you will want to use this).

+You will need to go to `package.json` in your client folder and above the `"scripts"` option, you will need to add: `"proxy": "http:127.0.0.1:5555",`.

 ### If you run into issue with flask-bcrypt installing because of a rust issue

 Run this command: